-But when plotted, they suddenly appear very different (click image for a larger version).
+But when plotted, they suddenly appear very different.

 While dataset I appears like many well-behaved datasets that have clean and well-fitting linear models, the others are not served nearly as well.
 Dataset II does not have a linear correlation; dataset III does, but the linear regression is thrown off by an outlier.
 It would be easy to fit a correct linear model, if only the outlier were spotted and removed before doing so.
 Dataset IV, finally, does not fit any kind of linear model, but the single outlier makes keeps the alarm from going off.

 How do you find out which model can be applied?
 Anscombe's answer is to use graphs: looking at the data immediately reveals a lot of the structure, and makes the analyst aware of "pathological" cases like dataset IV.
 Computers are not limited to running numerical models, either.